From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

-\paragraph{Results.} \cref{fig:skiplayer_layers_ESM2} and \cref{fig:skiplayer_layers_E1,fig:skiplayer_layers_DPLM,fig:skiplayer_layers_DPLM2,fig:skiplayer_layers_ESM3,fig:skiplayer_layers_ProGen2} in \cref{app:skiplayer_effects} show the propagated effects for each model family.
+\paragraph{Results.} \cref{fig:skiplayer_layers_ESM2} and \cref{fig:skiplayer_layers_E1,fig:skiplayer_layers_DPLM,fig:skiplayer_layers_DPLM2,fig:skiplayer_layers_ESM3,fig:skiplayer_layers_ProGen2,fig:skiplayer_layers_ProGen3} in \cref{app:skiplayer_effects} show the results for each model family.
 Across all models, we observe a consistent pattern: skipping earlier layers typically causes larger changes in later layers, whereas skipping later layers often has only a minor effect on the remaining computation.
-For ESM2 (\cref{fig:skiplayer_layers_ESM2}), this trend is visible already at 35M, becomes clear from 150M onwards, and strengthens with scale.
+The low-effect region also reports high layer-layer similarity, providing additional evidence that later layers only minimally refine the final predictions.
+For ESM2 (\cref{fig:skiplayer_layers_ESM2}), this trend is visible already at 35M, becomes clear from 150M onward, and strengthens with scale.
 At 15B, skipping a large fraction of layers in the second half of the model has little effect on subsequent layers.

 DPLM (\cref{fig:skiplayer_layers_DPLM}) shows a similar pattern starting from the smallest size (150M), and it becomes clearer with scale.
 DPLM2 (\cref{fig:skiplayer_layers_DPLM2}) behaves similarly across all sizes.
-Profluent-E1 (\cref{fig:skiplayer_layers_E1}) follows the same overall trend, but with a somewhat different structure in which depth regions most strongly influence later layers.
-For ESM3 (\cref{fig:skiplayer_layers_ESM3}), later layers again have weaker effects, but the transition is less sharp: skipping layers in the first half produces smaller changes within the first-half computation than in the other models, and the low-effect regime in late layers is present but less sharp overall.
-Finally, for the autoregressive ProGen2 (\cref{fig:skiplayer_layers_ProGen2}), the same overall pattern is already visible in the small variant and becomes more pronounced with scale.
+Profluent-E1 (\cref{fig:skiplayer_layers_E1}) follows the same overall trend, but with a somewhat different structure in how depth regions most strongly influence later layers.
+For ESM3 (\cref{fig:skiplayer_layers_ESM3}), the trend is somewhat different from the other models: skipping layers in the first half of the network tends to produce relatively small propagated changes, while a low-effect regime in late layers is still present but less sharply separated.
+We investigate ESM3’s depth-wise trends further in \cref{subsec:esm3_modality_alignment}.
+Finally, among the autoregressive models, ProGen2 (\cref{fig:skiplayer_layers_ProGen2}) reports the same overall pattern already in the small variant and it becomes more pronounced with scale.
+ProGen3 (\cref{fig:skiplayer_layers_ProGen3}), which is designed as a sparse MoE model, also shows the same overall pattern, but it does not become more pronounced with scale.
+This is consistent with recent findings in LLMs suggesting that sparsity can improve depth utilization \citep{muhtar2026does}.
+In addition to the layer-wise effects, we also quantify how skipping each layer changes the final model outputs by measuring the change in output norm before and after the intervention, again restricted to future tokens.
+We report and discuss the results in \cref{app:additional_results}.